danielmaangi/kcm_data_system_guide/docs/source/setup.rst

 .. youtube:: W9q8CwDKIEw

-Learn Sublime
+Loggin in
 ==============

-See the following video to get started learning Sublime.
+See the following video to get started on how to log into the system.

 .. youtube:: SVkR1ZkNusI?list=PLpcSpRrAaOaqQMDlCzE_Y6IUUzaSfYocK